SM0HANTY/System-Monitor-Tool/README.md

-Simple Linux System Monitor
+💻 Simple Linux System Monitor

-This is a basic, read-only system monitoring tool written in C++ for Linux.
+A basic, read-only system monitoring tool written in C++ for Linux.
 It mimics some of the core functionality of the top command by reading data directly from the /proc filesystem.

+🎯 Objective

+The goal of this project is to create a lightweight, terminal-based utility that provides a real-time, at-a-glance overview of system memory, load, and the most resource-intensive processes.

-Features
+✨ Features

 System Overview: Displays real-time information on: